 Below, I briefly summarize my research to date and elaborate on my interests and what I hope to continue to work on in the future.
 At the end of this page, you will find current and past projects.

-Molecular surveillance and genomics greatly enrich infectious disease epidemiology analyses, models, and intervention planning.
-To date, a large majority of my bioinformatic and genomic work has focused on antimicrobial resistance, with an emphasis on putative antimalarial resistance.
-In the past, I have used genome-wide barcodes to infer how antimalarial selectional pressures have shaped Falciparum malaria population structures in the Democratic Republic of the Congo as well as whole genome sequencing to identify novel antimicrobial mutations in Staphylococcus epidermidis.
-Separately, I have been engaged in statistical genetics method development with models focused on estimating local inbreeding (DISCent
+Molecular surveillance and pathogen genomics critically inform infectious disease epidemiology and intervention planning.
+Much of my work focuses on antimicrobial resistance, especially putative antimalarial resistance.
+I have used genome-wide barcodes to study how antimalarial selection pressures shape Plasmodium falciparum population structure in the Democratic Republic of the Congo and performed whole-genome sequencing analyses to identify novel antimicrobial resistance mutations in Staphylococcus epidermidis.

-Global medicine has become local medicine and vice versa.
-I am interested in supporting capacity building efforts through research in low- and middle-income countries and historically underserved regions.
+Global medicine has become local medicine— and vice versa.
+I am committed to supporting capacity building and collaborative research in low- and middle-income countries and historically underserved communities.
+My work aims to integrate computational, molecular, and clinical perspectives to improve infectious disease prevention, diagnosis, and treatment across diverse settings.

 Case Study of the evolution of Daptomycin in SEpi following prolonged antibiotic exposure